 For most of us, the need for reading glasses normally begins around the age of 40.
 I was 44 when I got my first pair.
 And although you may get an early need for acquiring reading glasses in your 30s, it’s more uncommon.

 Common signs include blurry vision, eyestrain, and headaches during extended reading sessions.
-Another indication is that you might realize that you have to hold items away from the eyes to focus on small details.
+Another indication is that you might realize that you must hold items away from the eyes to focus on small details.

 How to Know What Magnification Level You Need

 Choosing the right lens power or magnification will ultimately be your most important choice.

 You might be able to find powers relatively stronger than +4.00, but it would be best to visit your local eye doctor for a thorough eye exam before selecting a magnification that strong.

 Here is a printable reading eye chart you can print at home to help determine your desired magnification level.